 Symptoms of insomnia often include:

 - waking up from sleep during the night

 - feeling tired or sleepy during the day

 - making more errors than usual

-Restless legs syndrome can affect people of any age, but it typically becomes more intense as time goes on.
+RLS can affect people of any age, but it typically becomes more intense as time goes on.
 It may make sleeping difficult, which can result in daytime sleepiness and fatigue.
-The symptoms of restless legs syndrome include:
+The symptoms of RLS include:

 - an uncomfortable sensation in the legs that begins after lying down or sitting for a long period of time

 - having an irresistible urge to move the legs